vkacherov/LinuxOnAzure/Labs/labone/README.md

 # A Very Simple Deployment of a Linux VM #
 Let's set the stage, we want to deploy a VM into Azure.
-This VM will be a basic install of Ubuntu 14.04 without docker.
+This VM will be a basic install of Ubuntu 14.04.

 1. Browse the [Azure Quick Start Template Repo](https://github.com/Azure/azure-quickstart-templates)
 	1. Yea there is a lot there...